You can perform an in place upgrade from Octopus 2.6.5 to Octopus 2018.10 LTS, but you need to upgrade your Tentacles first.

 Server Mappingfield blank.

-- If you are using any polling Tentacles, add the new Octopus 3.x server address (including the polling TCP port) in the Server Mapping field.
+- If you are using any polling Tentacles, add the new Octopus 2018.10 LTS server address (including the polling TCP port) in the Server Mapping field.
 See below for examples.

 Server Mapping for Polling Tentacles

 It is very important you get this value correct.
-An incorrect value will result in a polling Tentacle that can't be contacted by neither a 2.6 or 3.x server.
+An incorrect value will result in a polling Tentacle that can't be contacted by neither a 2.6.5 or 2018.10 LTS server.
 Several different scenarios are supported:

 - A single Polling Tentacle instance on a machine pointing to a single Octopus Server the most common case: